OctopusDeploy/docs/docs/packaging-applications/package-repositories/github-feeds.md

 ---
-title: GitHub as a Feed
+title: GitHub as a feed
 description: Configuring GitHub repositories as Octopus Feeds
 position: 50
 ---